Introduction to Product Development Process

 Third-Party Offerings

 In the e-mail marketing process, the third-party offering mainly ensures delivering the e-mails.
 Having a good relationship with all the major ISPs, the third-party offering whitelisted the releasing IP addresses.
 Still, there are cases when the recipients spam the e-mails, and IP addresses can be blacklisted.
-Here, the third-party marketers can quickly turn around sending IPs to ensure the e-mails are delivered and get in touch with the ISP to bring back the spammed IP addresses on the allowlist.
+Here, the third-party marketers can quickly turn around sending IPs to ensure the e-mails are delivered and contact the ISP to bring back the spammed IP addresses on the allowlist.

 Conclusion